-Figure 389.
-Macro results
+Figure 378.
+Macro run result

-To run a macro using the macro pane, do the following:
+To run a macro using the Macros pane, follow the steps below:

-1. On the Sidebar, click the Macros button (see Figure 390).

-- 2. Execute the macro in one of the following ways: - In the macro pane, hover the mouse cursor over the macro command name and click ▶ Run (see Figure 390). - Select the macro line by double-clicking it.
+- 1. On the Sidebar, click Macros (see Figure 379). - 2.
+Run a macro in one of the following ways: - In the Macros pane, hover the mouse cursor over the name of the macro and click \triangleright Run.